muratcangencturk/prompter/README.md

 1. Add a new JSON file under `prompts/<language>/` following the structure above.
 2. Register the category in `src/main.js` with an icon, emoji and names.
 3. Provide corresponding files for other languages to offer translations—use the Hindi (`hi`) folder as a reference.
-4. Run `npm run build` to regenerate `prompts.js` and bump the version in `manifest.json` so deployments include your changes.
+4. Run `npm run build` to regenerate `prompts.js`, update `sw.js` and bump the version in `manifest.json`.
+The script also rewrites HTML files with versioned asset URLs so deployments include your changes.
 5. Run `node scripts/count-prompts.js` to see how many unique prompts each category provides per language.

 ## Development